 Just south of Portland in the suburb of Lake Oswego, you’ll find an enclave of Irish charm at The Dullahan Irish Pub.
-This family-friendly spot boasts a spacious outdoor patio, live music (check their calendar to see who’s playing), sports on screen and regular community events (such as a bring-your-own instrument “Irish Jam” on Thursday nights).
-Dig in to “Irish Chips” (fries topped with corned beef, sauerkraut and Swiss cheese) or the family-sized “Teacghlach Forage Board,” which comes with house-smoked meats, assorted cheeses, pickled vegetables, Tullamore bacon chutney, Irish soda bread and apple butter.
-Wash it down with Irish beer or cider on tap, or sample from the long list of Irish whiskeys (including aged and single malts) with a generous whiskey flight.
+This family-friendly spot boasts a spacious outdoor patio, live music, sports on-screen and regular community events (such as a bring-your-own instrument Irish Jam on Thursday nights).
+Dig into Irish chips (fries topped with corned beef, sauerkraut and Swiss cheese) or the Guinness Irish stew with sirloin beef, potatoes and fresh vegetables; an order of Irish soda bread comes on the side.
+Wash it all down with Irish beer or cider on tap, or sample from the long list of Irish whiskeys (including aged and single malts) with a generous whiskey flight.

-Erin go Bragh!
+Erin go bragh!

 Get a taste of Prohibition-era cocktails (legally, of course) at speakeasy-style bars in Portland.

 Whether you're looking for a cocktail bar, a brewpub or a dive, enjoy your favorite summer beverage at one of Portland's rooftop bars or outdoor patios.

 Portland’s Best Themed Bars

 Take a break from the real world with the help of these themed bars in Portland, where the ambiance is just as important as the menu.